Genomon-Project/paplot-doc/install.rst

 For Windows
 ====================================

-1. Install python
+1. Install Python
 ---------------------------

-| It is easy to install winPython or Python(x,y).
+| To execute paplot in Windows, using winPython or Python(x,y) is recommended.
-| It works even with cygwin.
+| Alternatively, you can use cygwin.
-| If use cygwin, refer to :ref:`For Linux (include HGC supercomputer, cygwin)<linux>`.
+| If you use cygwin, refer to :ref:`For Linux (include HGC supercomputer, cygwin)<linux>`.
 |

  * winPython http://winpython.github.io/
  * Python(x,y) http://python-xy.github.io/

-| Paplot is confirmed in python 2.7.10.
+| Paplot is verified in python 2.7.10.
 |

 2. Install paplot